-The Payment Services Regulator (PSR) has issued a press release stating that the consolidation of the UK retail payment systems is now complete, following the introduction of the New Payment Systems Operator (NPSO).
+The Payment Systems Regulator (PSR) has issued a press release stating that the consolidation of the UK retail payment systems is now complete, following the introduction of the New Payment Systems Operator (NPSO).
 The NPSO took over the running and managing of cheque paper and cheque image clearing systems on 1 July 2018.

 The Payment Services Regulator has published a policy statement following its review of the regulatory fees regime.
 It has now set out its decisions, and published a standalone document on fees figures for 2018/19.

 FCA has made new rules.
 The changes affect several parts of the Handbook, including: miscellaneous minor and clarificatory changes, including a change to the application chapter of SYSC to clarify that certain rules in SYSC 4.3A do not apply to an AIFM investment firm that is not a CRR firm; changes to make the Handbook consistent […]

 We recently wrote an article for Compliance Monitor on strong customer authentication under PSD2 and EBA Guidelines.

 The Treasury, the Bank of England and the FCA have published information about how financial services legislation will be on-shored under the EU (Withdrawal) Act, in particular to ensure the (hopefully unlikely) ‘hard Brexit’ scenario is addressed, if the negotiated implementation period is not able to take effect from March 2019.
 The Treasury intends to lay […]